sebv004/polis/README.md

 - It creates your polis.conf

 ## What it does not
-- Set a firewall on your machine
+- Set a firewall on your machine or on hypervisor
 - Set swap space and rules
 - SSH stuff
 - Update/Upgrade stuff (I should handle it for the next Polis release)